Code Equivalence, Point Set Equivalence, and Polynomial Isomorphism: Linear Code Equivalence and Point Set Equivalence

 \begin{assumption} Given a finite set of $\FF_q$-rational points $\X$ in~$\PP^{k-1}$, we assume that there exists a linear form $L \in P_1$ which defines a hyperplane $H = \mathcal{Z}(L)$ such that no point of~$\X$ is contained in~$H$. \end{assumption}

 In other words, we assume that the set~$\X$ is not a \textit{blocking set} in~$\PP^{k-1}\!$.
-For most of the associated point sets of the codes in this paper, this assumption is satisfied.
+By~\cite[Thm.~2]{BB}, a blocking set consists of at least $\frac{q^{k-1}-1}{q-1}$ points.
+For most of the associated point sets of the codes in this paper, the above assumption is satisfied.
 However, if one wants to study a code whose associated point set does not satisfy it, one can enlarge the base field $\FF_q \subseteq \FF_{q^f}$ with $f\ge 2$ and choose a suitable linear form~$\ell$ which is not defined over~$\FF_q$.
 Under this base field extension, the relevant invariants of the code and the point set, such as the parameters of the code, or the Hilbert function of the coordinate ring of the point set, do not change.
-Moreover, if two codes $C,C'\subseteq \FF_q^n$ are equivalent as $\FF_{q^f}$-linear codes in~$(\FF_{q^f})^n$, the matrices defining this equivalence are automatically contained in $\GL_n(\FF_q)$, i.e., the the codes are equivalent over~$\FF_q$.
+Moreover, if two codes $C,C'\subseteq \FF_q^n$ are equivalent as $\FF_{q^f}$-linear codes in~$(\FF_{q^f})^n$, the matrices defining this equivalence are automatically contained in $\GL_n(\FF_q)$, i.e., the codes are equivalent over~$\FF_q$.
 Thus it suffices to study the code equivalence problem over the extension field.

 Next we extend $\{L \}$ to an $\FF_q$-basis $\{L, y_1, \dots, y_{k-1}\}$ of the vector space of linear forms $P_1$.
 Let $\overline{P}=\FF_q[y_1,\dots,y_{k-1}]$, and let $\eta:\; P \longrightarrow \overline{P}$ be the $\FF_q$-algebra epimorphism induced by letting $\eta(L)=0$.
 In degree one, this is the projection to $\FF_q y_1 \oplus \cdots \oplus \FF_q y_{k-1}$ along $\FF_q\,L$.
 Then the ring $\overline{R} = \overline{P} / \eta(I_\X) = R/\langle \ell\rangle$, where~$\ell$ is the residue class of~$L$ in~$R$, is called the \textit{Artinian reduction} of~$R$.
 It is a 0-dimensional, local, graded Artinian $\FF_q$-algebra whose maximal ideal is the ideal $\m = \langle \bar{y}_1,\dots, \bar{y}_{k-1} \rangle$ generated by the residue classes of the indeterminates.
 Instead of $\eta(I_\X)$ we also write $\bar{I}_\X$.